christophernhill/wspeedi-sigularity/building_the_container/README.md

 a shared cluster.
 For this we start from a so-called Singularity definition file that specifies a virtual configuration for a Singularity container image.
 From this definition we can build a container image that can be used on our Slurm cluster.
-The [definition file](./wspeedi.def) describes what software needs to be installed into the container image.
+The definition file, [wspeedi.def](./wspeedi.def), describes what software needs to be installed into the container image.